 Ticks will attach themselves to your cat as they pass by, jumping from the foliage and climbing up their legs.
 Once attached, they remain there for five days, drinking your cat’s blood.
 Ticks are visible with the naked eye but can be hard to spot amongst the fur.
 They prefer to attach around the head and ears.

 As the well-known saying goes, ‘prevention is better than cure’, and there are various products available to help treat your cat to prevent them from becoming infested by ticks.
-We can recommend the best product for your pet.
+At Pets'N'Vets, we can recommend the best product for your pet.
 If your cat has a tick, then contact us to arrange an appointment to remove it, as if they are not removed correctly the mouthparts of the tick can remain in the skin leading to infection.

 Fleas in cats